IHP+ has transformed into UHC2030. You can still access the old IHP+ website and resources for now, and read about the transformation process here.

 Monitoring effective development cooperation in health: results

-The 2016 monitoring round tracked seven effective development cooperation practices in the health sector using indicators for both governments and for development partners.
+The 2016 monitoring round tracked eight effective development cooperation practices in the health sector using indicators for both governments and for development partners.
 This broadly mapped onto the 'seven behaviours', a number of critical areas where international development partners need to change their behaviour.

 Data collection included both quantitative and qualitative information.
 In addition to government and development partners, the qualitative survey also included civil society and private sector.